boostercloud/booster/docs/chapters/04_features.md

 }
 ```

-Besides the parameters, this new type also returns a different result than the regular one.
-Called `{your-read-model-name}Connection`, it includes the following properties:
+Besides the parameters, this type also returns a type `{your-read-model-name}Connection`, it includes the following properties:
- * `afterCursor`; if there are more results to paginate, it will return the object to pass to the `cursor` parameter on the next query.
+ * `cursor`; if there are more results to paginate, it will return the object to pass to the `afterCursor` parameter on the next query.
 If there aren't more items to be shown, it will be undefined.
  * `items`; the list of items returned by the query, if there aren't any, it will be an empty list.

-_Note: currenty it just works with Read Models on the AWS Provider_

 ### Using Apollo Client